Veedhi: Production

 The story is based on a true incident that happened in Bihar.
 The shooting of the film ended on 3 June 2006.
 Raju Voopati, who previously directed Dham rechristened himself as V Dorairaj for this film.
 The film is produced by Ushakiran Movies and has music by Anup Rubens.
 This film marks Rubens's second collaboration with Ushakiran Movies after Chitram (2000).

-Release
+Release and reception

 The film was scheduled to release at the end of June, but was delayed.

 The film was released to mixed reviews from critics.

 Sify gave the film a rating of three out of five and wrote that "Veedhi is a dead end and most inept movie of the year award should go to its director Dorairaj".
 The Full Hyderabad wrote that "The film has lesser logic than a bowl of goldfish – what lend it some platform of watchability are the performances".
 On the contrary, the critic praised the comedy sequences and performances of the newcomers.
+Telugu Cinema wrote "Director Dorairaj’s handling of the film is amateurish.
+After his dumb debut (Dhum) he comes again with turkey".